kennethmiranda/linux-vm-backups/README.md

 ## 📁 4.
 Sample Test Files

-To make it easier to visualize and understand the backup script, we will create a smaller version:
+To make it easier to visualize and understand the backup script, we will create a smaller test version:

 ```
 nano ~/test_backup.sh
 ```

-This bash script will create test files: Documents/test.txt and projects/code.txt and create backups in /home/user/test_backup_source:
+This bash script will create test files: Documents/test.txt and projects/code.txt and store the backups in /home/user/test_backup_source:

 ```
 #!/bin/bash